 Friends, we stand at a precipice.
 If people take office who will use and abuse this power as never before, it is incumbent upon us to stand.
 We must fight to restore the standard, no matter the cost and no matter the resistance.
 And if we lose the battle, at least we can know that we gave liberty our all and we loved her while we had her.
 We can impart this love to our children so that maybe one day they too can know and taste of the rare gift of liberty.

 But there is hope.
-There is hope because there is a remnant of respect for the Constitution and for a standard that still burns in the hearts of this great American citizenry.
-But they must know what that inner flicker means so that they can turn it into a powerful flame.
+There is hope because there is a remnant of respect for the Constitution that still burns in the hearts of this great American citizenry.
+But they must know what that inner flicker means so that they can stoke it into a powerful flame.

 We hold the answer.
 We know what will stoke the flicker into a flame and should we successfully elect people who are willing to resist the temptation of arbitrary power, we will have been given a gift… the gift of time.
 Time to stoke those embers of liberty into flames of passion.